cannonkeys/ck-docs/docs/sat75-x.md

 ![](images/sat75-x/04-oled-installed.jpg)
 ![](images/sat75-x/05-oled-plugged-in.jpg)

 4. Now that the OLED is installed and the PCB is plugged in, we need to test the keys.
-Sat75 X is a VIA compatible keyboard.
 To test the keys, please navigate to [usevia.app/test](https://www.usevia.app/test) in a chromium browser (like Google Chrome), and connect your Sat75 X.

 ![](images/sat75-x/06-connect-via.gif)